emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 This ensures that the tunnel endpoints are the same as the inner method endpoints.

-Where server unauthenticated provisioning is performed, TEAP requires that the inner provisioning method provide for mutual authentication.
+Where Server Unauthenticated Provisioning is performed, TEAP requires that the inner provisioning method provide for mutual authentication.

 ## Method Negotiation